HappyChainDevs/happychain/docs/account.md

 The iframe also enables to user to log in only once to his social account, then to connect to any app by simply clicking a confirmation button in the popup.

-The use of an iframe is required for security reasons: social login providers require whitelisting origin domains because the originating domain can approve any transaction, and we can't let any application approve arbitrary transactions on behalf of the user after he logs in.

 The use of a popup is required for anything that requires the user's approval (connecting to an app, transaction confirmation, ...).
 Otherwise, malicious applications could trick users into approving unintended transactions: they could paint over an in-app approval dialog with fake information (e.g.